xiokd/EWU-CSCD379-2022-Spring/README.md

 ## General Information:
 * [**Grading System**](Homework-Grading.md)
 * **Office Hours**: Office hours are available before class on Tuesday's and Thursdays starting at 1 PM.
 To ensure that an instructor will be available, please schedule an appointment 24-hours beforehand by sending a meeting request email to EWU-Instructors@IntelliTect.com.
 Alternative times may be available upon request.

 ## Computer Setup ##

 ### Required ###
 - [.NET 6.0](https://dotnet.microsoft.com/download)
 - [Visual Studio Code](https://code.visualstudio.com/) This can largely be used as an alternative to Visual Studio.
 Many of us also use it as our catch-all lightweight text/code editor.
 - [Azure for Students](https://azure.microsoft.com/en-us/free/students/) You will need to sign up for the free Azure student credits.
-This provies a place for us to deploy our application.
+This provides a place for us to deploy our application.
-The course work will be cross platform.
+The course work will be cross-platform.
 However, in class the instructors will be working on Windows in both VSCode (for front end) and Visual Studio (for back end).

 ### Recommended ###
 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
 Version 17.1 or later.
 The community edition is fine, though we believe most students should have access to higher SKUs with EWU's MSDN (this assumption may be wrong).
 Lab computers should have Professional already installed.
 This will install .NET 6.0.